-Sometimes it's important you do not break a reader's flow by redirecting them away from your markdown document when they click on a link.
-In this case, it's better for such links to open up in a different tab in their browser, unfortunately, the commonMark document which is a specification for the Markdown syntax does not describe a way to implement this.
+Sometimes it's important not to break a reader's flow by redirecting them away from your markdown document when they click on a link.
+In this case, such links should open up in a different tab in their browser, unfortunately, the commonMark document which is a specification for the Markdown syntax does not describe a way to implement this.

-This means different systems adopt different syntax or ways to enable this.
+This means different systems adopt different syntax structures or ways to enable this.

 Using Anchor tags